Tuesday, September 23, 2025

 Wuthering Heights by Emily Brontë (1847)

 Why do people insist on calling this a great romance?
-It definitely fits the gothic novel genre, one of my favorites, with its atmospheric and dreary plot, location, and characters.
+It definitely fits the gothic novel genre, one of my favorites, with its gloomy, dark, atmospheric plot, location, and characters.
 However, rather than a love story, it's a novel of abuse -- physical, emotional, and mental -- and a perfect picture of abusive relationships.
 That trumps any good about it, in my opinion.
 It is, in a word, icky.

 Anna Karenina by Leo Tolstoy (1878)